arpit04tripathi-blogs/recipe-book/content/recipes/festival/panjiri.md

 ## Cooking

-1. Oil
+1. Add Ghee in pan
-2. Heat
+2. Add aata.
-3. Grind
+3. Roast till brownish
-4. Mix well
+4. add elaichi, dry fruits, powdered sugar
+5. roast for some more time.
+6. Let it cool